 The Silver NNAS level course develops the skills you’ve picked up on a bronze course, introducing you to more complex compass navigation in more difficult terrain.
 We follow the syllabus of the National Navigation Award Scheme (NNAS), a structured way to learn navigation skills.
 The weekend is ideal for anyone who has attended the bronze weekend or wishes to improve on their exisiting map and compass skills.

-Saturday – We start the day with a short indoor session to meet your fellow course members and to compare your current bronze skills with the silver levels skills.
-We then head outside, in small groups, on a series of practical exercises designed to get you using your compass properly.
+Saturday – We start the day with an review of current skills and the syllabus; meet your fellow course members and to compare your current bronze skills with the silver levels skills.
+Working outside, in small groups, on a series of practical exercises designed to get you using your compass properly.
 Point to point navigation, aiming off, use of ground features and other skills will be introduced in a structured way throughout the day.
 The plan is to come off the hill as darkness is gathering to give you some practical experience of navigating in falling light.

 Silver NNAS Award

 The learning outcomes: (additional to those of the Bronze Award) – for more details visit the NNAS website.